locnnil/workshop/docs/reference/sdk-hooks.rst

      - Reports the health of the SDK
        (*okay*, *waiting* or *error*)
-       for |ws_markup|
+       so |ws_markup|
-       to determine the overall state of the workshop.
+       can determine the overall state of the workshop.

    * - :samp:`restore-state`